sandeepp-cuelogic/online-tutoring-webrtc/README.md

 # online-tutoring-webrtc
-Online tutoring platform, collaborating trainer and trainees online using video chat sessions.
+Online tutoring platform, collaborating trainer and trainees online using video chat sessions.It is a JavaScript wrapper library runs top over RTCPeerConnection API to support all possible peer-to-peer features.

 # Installation Guide